0MohamedGama0/3D-Printed-Self-Solving-Rubiks-Cube-Robot/README.md

 # 🧩 3D Printed Self-Solving Rubik's Cube Robot

 A low-cost, educational robotic platform for studying physical reasoning through Rubik's Cube manipulation.
-This project combines **3D printing, embedded systems, and machine learning** to create a scientific instrument for learning action-consequence models.
+This project combines **3D printing, embedded systems, and machine learning** to create a scientific instrument for learning action-consequence models with a custom design model.

 ## 🎯 Key Features